ThomasMGeo/CheckmateSample/README.md

 # CheckmateSample

 This Python module provides a function to generate a checkerboard pattern using NumPy.
-The function make_checkerboard creates a 2D NumPy array representing a checkerboard with customizable board size and square size.
+The function make_checkerboard creates a 2D NumPy array representing a checkerboard with customizable board size and square (and rectangle) sizes.
 Can be used for geospatial ML problems to try and combat autocorrelation.
+The functions can export two (testing/training) and three (testing/training/validation) checkerboard patterns

 ## Parameters